quabug/EntitiesBT/README.md

 ##### Variant Types
 - `BlobVariantReader`: read-only variant
 - `BlobVariantWriter`: write-only variant
-- `BlobVariantReaderAndWriter`: read-write variant, able to link to same source.
+- `BlobVariantReaderAndWriter`: read-write variant, able to link to the same source.

 ##### Variant Sources
 - `LocalVariant`: regular variable, custom value will save into `NodeData`.

 - `ComponentVariant`: fetch data from `Component` on `Entity`
-  - _Component Value Name_: which value should be accessed from component
+  - _Component Value Name_: which value should be accessed from the component
   - _Copy To Local Node_: Will read component data into a local node and never write back into component data.
 (Force `ReadOnly` access)

 - `NodeVariant`: fetch data from the blob of another node
   - _Node Object_: another node should be accessed by this variable, and must be in the same behavior tree.
   - _Value Field Name_: the name of the data field in another node.
   - _Access Runtime Data_:
-    - false: will copy data to local blob node while building, value change of _Node Object_ won't effect variable once build.
+    - false: will copy data to local blob node while building, value change of _Node Object_ won't affect variable once build.
     - true: will access data field of _Node Object_ at runtime, something like reference value of _Node Object_.

 - `ScriptableObjectVariant`